 In our tests, we found ExpressVPN's apps to connect much faster than much of the competition.

 While the design is nothing to shout home about the basic layout allows connection without confusion.

 We like how you can automatically launch other apps once connected which is uniform across every device from desktop to mobile and even the Amazon Fire TV which comes in useful.

 The settings area could use a little tidy up making it easier to enable/disable the options you require and we would love to see a few additional features on the mobile apps.

-Overall the apps are functional, have most of the features you'll require and ultimately allow you to make quick connection with minimal fuss.
+Overall the ExpressVPN apps are functional, user friendly, have most of the features you'll require and ultimately allow you to make a quick connection with minimal fuss.

 30-day money back guarantee

 One of the standout features of ExpressVPN is their ability to unblock and allow you to stream all the most popular services from across the world.

 Netflix is no exception to this and for the past few years, there have been no issues watching different regions of Netflix.